0spol/Docker_Learning_Lab/Mongo/README-mongo.md

 ---

-### Optional Initialization Scripts
+> [!TIP]

-You can add custom scripts to initialize your database:
+>You can add custom scripts to initialize your database:

-* Place `.js` or `.sh` files inside `/docker-entrypoint-initdb.d/`.
+>* Place `.js` or `.sh` files inside `/docker-entrypoint-initdb.d/`.
-* They will run automatically when the container is first started.
+>* They will run automatically when the container is first started.
-* Example: creating initial collections or inserting test data.
+>* Example: creating initial collections or inserting test data.